jordibosch20/APA-Notebooks/README.md

     * class, MASS, rgl, scatterplot3d, cclust, ggplot2, RColorBrewer, Rmixmod, car, glmnet, klaR, mlbench, e1071, kernlab, nnet, caret, TunePareto, tree, randomForest
 * for Python
-    * numpy, scipy, pandas, scikit-learn, matplotlib, seaborn, stats-models, imblearn
+    * numpy, scipy, pandas, scikit-learn, matplotlib, seaborn, statsmodels, imblearn

 For the notebooks, in the doc folder you will find a pdf document for each notebook with the results

+A static version of the notebooks can be obtained in the following links

+* for the R notebooks: http://nbviewer.jupyter.org/github/bejar/APA-Notebooks/tree/master/APA%20R/
+* for the Python notebooks: http://nbviewer.jupyter.org/github/bejar/APA-Notebooks/tree/master/APA%20Python/
 ---
 You can also find (and run) these notebooks in MS Azure (https://notebooks.azure.com)